tokee/juxta/README.md

 The theoretical limits for collage size / source image count are dictated by bash & JavaScripts max integers.
 The bash-limit depends on system, but should be 2⁶³ on most modern systems.
 For JavaScript it is 2⁵³.
 Think yotta-pixels.

 The practical limit is determined primarily by the number of inodes on the file system.
 Check with `df -i` under *nix.
-With the default raw image size if `RAW_W=4 RAW_H=3` (1024x768 pixels), each source image will result in ~17 files, so a system with 100M free inodes can hold a collage with 5M images.
+With the default raw image size of `RAW_W=4 RAW_H=3` (1024x768 pixels), each source image will result in ~17 files, so a system with 100M free inodes can hold a collage with 5M images.
 Rule of thumb: Do check if there are enough free inodes when creating collages of millions of images.
 There is a gradual performance degradation when moving beyond hundreds of millions of images (see issue #5); but that is solvable, should the case arise.

-Depending on browser, mouse-over meta-data will not be shown when opening the collage from the local file system.
-This is a security decision (CORS).
-It should work when accessing the collage through a webserver.
+Depending on browser, mouse-over meta-data will only work for the upper left images of the collage, when opening the collage from the local file system.
+This is by design (see CORS).
+It should work for all browsers when accessing the collage through a webserver.

 ## Requirements